srsapireddy/OpenLANE_EDA/README.md

 ![Image](https://github.com/srsapireddy/Images/blob/main/162.png?raw=true) </br>

 * We must also include the definitions for the supply voltages and commands for transient analysis.
-* We also need to change the model files in SPICE file for PMOS and NMOS.
+* We also need to change the model files in the SPICE file for PMOS and NMOS.

 ![Image](https://github.com/srsapireddy/Images/blob/main/163.png?raw=true) </br>
 ![Image](https://github.com/srsapireddy/Images/blob/main/164.png?raw=true) </br>